Aam Ganv

 Aam Ganv is a village in Badaun Tehsil and Budaun district, Uttar Pradesh, India.
 Aam Ganv village is administrated by Gram panchayat who is elected by the residents of that village.
-Aam Ganv is 7 kilometers away from Badaun City.
-The total geographical area of the village is 536.58 hectares.
-There are 398 houses in Aam Ganv village.
-Narendra Kumar is the present "Panchayat Head" of the Village.
+This village comes in the Jagat block of the district.The total geographical area of the village is 536.58 hectares.
+There are 398 houses in Aam Ganv village.Narendra Kumar is the present "Panchayat Head" of the Village.